minkeymouse/nowcasting-kr/ISSUES.md

 ---

-## CRITICAL: Models NOT Trained
+## Models Trained (May Need Re-training for Latest Improvements)
-- **Problem**: `checkpoint/` directory is EMPTY - no model.pkl files exist.
-Models are NOT trained.
+- **Current State**: `checkpoint/` directory contains 12 model.pkl files (all 3 targets × 4 models: ARIMA, VAR, DFM, DDFM), trained Dec 9 02:35-02:47
+- **Issue**: Models were trained BEFORE latest DDFM improvements (deeper encoder, tanh, weight_decay, mult_epoch_pretrain=2, batch_size=64 for KOEQUIPTE)
 - **Impact**:
-  - Cannot run any forecasting or backtesting experiments without trained models
+  - Can run forecasting and backtesting experiments with existing models
-  - Cannot verify if DDFM improvements (mult_epoch_pretrain=2, batch_size=64 for KOEQUIPTE) improve performance
+  - Cannot verify if latest DDFM improvements improve performance (models don't have improvements)
-  - Cannot generate new forecasting results
-  - Cannot verify CUDA fixes work
+  - CUDA fixes can be verified with existing models (re-run backtesting)
-- **Required Action**: Step 1 MUST run `bash agent_execute.sh train` to train all 12 models (3 targets × 4 models: ARIMA, VAR, DFM, DDFM) with latest improvements
-- **Status**: ❌ **NOT TRAINED** - Training is REQUIRED before any experiments can proceed
+- **Options**:
+  1. **Use existing models**: Run `bash agent_execute.sh forecast` and `bash agent_execute.sh backtest` to test with current models
+  2. **Re-train with improvements**: Run `bash agent_execute.sh train` to apply latest DDFM improvements (recommended for KOEQUIPTE)
+- **Status**: ✅ **TRAINED** - Models exist and can be used, but may need re-training to apply latest improvements
-- **Verification**: After training, check that `checkpoint/` contains 12 model.pkl files (currently EMPTY)
+- **Verification**: `checkpoint/` contains 12 model.pkl files (verified)
-- **Note**: All DDFM improvements are implemented in code and will be automatically applied during training.
-Training is the first priority.
+- **Note**: All DDFM improvements are implemented in code and will be automatically applied during re-training if Option 2 is chosen.

 ## CRITICAL: DFM/DDFM Backtest CUDA Tensor Conversion Error (Fixed in Code, Needs Training + Re-run)
 - **Problem**: All DDFM and DFM backtest results failed with error: "can't convert cuda:0 device type tensor to numpy.
 Use Tensor.cpu() to copy the tensor to host memory first."